-- Eroded hillsides. - Erosion on roadside verges on approach roads within KAVHA. - The dominance of monocultural pine plantations on surrounding hillsides. - Erosion within pine plantations (reported to project team but no examples visited). - Monocultural pine plantation on the dune behind Emily Bay and the Golf Course. - Golf Course, for its manicured lawn over a vast area of the site. - Equipment stored and rubbish dumped in area adjacent to and visible from Quality Row (south side) within Golf Course reserve.
+- Eroded and weedy hillsides. - Erosion on roadside verges on approach roads within KAVHA. - The dominance of monocultural pine plantations on surrounding hillsides. - Monocultural pine plantation on the dune behind Emily Bay and the Golf Course.
+Requires thinning/management to reduce density. - Golf Course, for its manicured lawn over a vast area of the site. - Equipment stored and rubbish dumped in area adjacent to and visible from Quality Row (south side) within Golf Course reserve.